cysouw/graphicalgrammar/text/english.md

 New approach to indicate *monos* (=constituents) from Brown [-@brown1841: 50] by superimposing identical numbers above the words that belong together into a *mono*.
 This usage of numbering is not to be confused with the marking of *degree/rank* as shown in [@fig:brown1826_47].
 Marking constituents by these numbers allows Brown to include hierarchically ordered constituents, as can be seen in this example by the non-subsequent ordering of the numbers 1 and 2.
 :::

 Brown remains active, writing at least 13 more books in the next 15 years (see the list above), mostly rehashing earlier ideas, often repeating himself, but also adding new formulations of the same content.
 He appears to slowly dial back on the more fantastical terminological innovations as he grows older.
-The oevre of Brown is a cautious tale of wrapping up interesting ideas into incomprehensible terminology, becoming completely unintelligible, and thus being ignored, in the process.
+The oevre of Brown is a cautious tale of wrapping up interesting ideas into incomprehensible terminology, becoming completely unintelligible, and thus being mostly ignored, in the process.
 However, his work was not completely in vain.
 He appears to have had a direct influence on Peirce ([@sec:peirce1839]), Barrett ([@sec:barrett1842]) and Hall ([@sec:hall1898]), and probably indirectly on Clark (see [@sec:clark1847]).
 Clark in turn founded the whole diagramming craze in the late 19th Century in the United States, so Brown might very well be the grandfather of this approach to syntactic analysis.

 ### Peirce (1839) *The grammar of the English language* {#sec:peirce1839}